 As long as you select a product that doesn’t contain dangerous additives, there is nothing wrong with giving your dog sources of glucosamine designed for people.
 But few people will do the necessary homework to ensure they aren’t giving their dog a supplement with dangerous ingredients.

 Accordingly, it is generally wisest to choose a glucosamine supplement made by a reputable manufacturer and explicitly intended for canine use.

 Many premium dog foods are fortified with glucosamine, chondroitin and other joint supplements.
 This causes many owners to wonder if they really need a supplement, or if one of these foods can provide all of the glucosamine their dog needs.

-Unfortunately, while several foods do include glucosamine, they generally only contain a relatively small amount – far below that which is typically recommended for supplementation.
+Unfortunately, while several foods do include the supplement, they generally only contain a relatively low concentration of glucosamine – far below that which is typically recommended for supplementation.

 Let’s take an example: Wellness CORE Natural Grain-Free – specifically their Large Breed formula.

 This recipe – like most other Wellness recipes – is quite impressive and features most of the things you’d want in a dog food.
 We’ve recommended several of these recipes in our food reviews.